joestr/enka/README.md

 # enka
 _Enkapsulate_ your date!

-_enka_ is a tool to encrypt strings to a format, which can be decrypted by other tools programs too.
+_enka_ is a tool to encrypt strings to a format, which can be decrypted by other tools and programs too.

 ## The problem
 Encrypting data requires knowledge of certain parameters like the encryption algorithm etc.
 OpenSSL does not include such information in its output.
 So a solution is needed.

 ## The solution
-_enka_ steps in and provided a solution.
+_enka_ steps in and provides a solution.

 ```
 $ ./enka encrypt --algo aes256cbc --kdf pbkdf2:650000:sha256 --text kasnudelisbesseralswienerschnitzel --key obaehrlich